spookylukey/django-views-the-right-way/source/detail_view.rst

 These views generate Excel spreadsheets.
 For the methods you don't recognise, most of them relate to XLS generation, or to retrieving data the from the database.
-As you can guess, the implementation was significantly complicated by the hybrid nature of this class.
+As you can guess, the implementation was significantly complicated by the hybrid nature of this class (with method like ``pre_init`` trying to cope with lack of a sensible ``__init__`` that the developer was in control of).

+It furthered suffered from the fact that all the methods had access to ``self``, and via ``self.request`` they had access to the HTTP request object.
+This meant there was no clear separation of request processing from anything else — the layers had all merged.
+This happens very easily with classes like this, because you never have to explicitly pass the ``request`` parameter around to make it available, it's implicitly available via ``self``.

-Even for the job it is doing, code like this is awkward, but when new requirements come along — like you need to generate XLS reports offline, outside of a web context — then you really are in a mess.
+This kind of code is painful to work with even for the job it is doing.
+But when new requirements come along — like you need to generate XLS reports offline, outside of a web context — then you really are in a mess.

 What is needed is a separate set of classes that handle just XLS generation, which should then be used by our view functions (or classes).
 These will also